sneh-soni/Tic-tac-Toe/README.md

 # Tic-tac-Toe
-Using Pure Javascript DOM manipulation
+Using Pure DOM manipulation
 NO JS libraries used
+Used Tailwind Css